 must have created the method lambdas to expect additional arguments.

-A generic function metaobject can be created by calling MAKE-INSTANCE
+A generic function metaobject can be created by calling MAKE-INSTANCE.
+The

 initialization arguments establish the definition of the generic